sprice89/dwt-docs/indepth/deployment/Service.md

 - For production (installation on the client machines)
   - The library has built-in guidance for the installation

-* How to install it (what if an older version exists --> must consider)
+* How to install it (what if an older version exists --> must consider uninstalling)
     - Normal procedure (prompt and such)
     - Install by command
     - Personal installer